 Erasing your iPhone’s content

-- Launch Settings > go to General > select Reset > tap on “Erase All Content and Settings” > select “Erase Now“.
+- Go to Settings > General > Reset > tap on “Erase All Content and Settings” > select “Erase Now“.
 You may need to enter the passcode for your iPhone.

 - If you turned on the “Find my iPhone” feature, type the password to your Apple ID when prompted.

 Once this process finishes, the iPhone is now suitable for use by another person.

 Note: Does this article provide the info you’re looking for?
 Is there any information you think of missing or incorrect?
 You can give your opinion in the comments section below.

 If you like this tutorial, share this post and spread the knowledge by clicking on the social media options below because “Sharing is caring”.